waterbear-cloud/paco/docs/yaml-global-resources.rst

       - Action(s)
       -
       -
+    * - condition
+      - Dict
+      - Condition
+      - Each Key is the Condition name and the Value must be a dictionary of request filters. e.g. { "StringEquals" : { "aws:username" : "johndoe" }}
+      - {}
     * - effect
       - String
       - Effect
       - Must be one of: 'Allow', 'Deny'
+      -
+    * - principal
+      - Object<Principal_>
+      - Principal
+      -
       -
     * - resource
       - List<String>